-Our Novice and Intermediate courses for Arabic are designed as sequenced multi-year courses for learners of additional languages.
-The same is true for Intermediate, Intermediate High and Advanced courses in French and Spanish.
-This intentional design allows students the time to build competency in their language abilities toward achieving the course proficiency targets.
+Our Novice, Intermediate, and Intermediate High courses in Arabic, French, and Spanish follow a sequence for learners of additional languages, while the Advanced course is a single-year program.
+This intentional design allows students to build competency in their language abilities and achieve the course proficiency targets.